EndPointCorp/end-point-blog/2024/07/using-docker-compose-to-deploy-a-multi-application-dotnet-system.md

 );
 ```

 There isn't much to comment about the code really.
-Just some .NET boilerplate to configure that specific detail of the data protection services.
+It's just some .NET boilerplate to configure that specific detail of the data protection services.
 It also makes sure that the values are always present.
 Errors are raised if not.

 Now that everything is wired up like that, we can hit `docker compose up -d --build` and the warning message should be gone if we look at the logs.

-Noticed how we used the `--build` option this time.
-That tells docker that it needs to rebuild the images from scratch.
+Notice how we used the `--build` option this time.
+That tells Docker that it needs to rebuild the images from scratch.
 Image rebuild means running through the Dockerfiles again.
 And that means running `dotnet build` again.
-In short, we have to do this to make sure that the code changes that we did are included in the new builds.
+In short, we have to do this to make sure that the code changes that we made are included in the new builds.

-# Storing sensitive information with secrets
+### Storing sensitive information with secrets

 Another issue that we need to address is how to handle sensitive information like passwords in our config files.
 So far we've been putting them in plain text in `compose.yaml`.
 The problem with this is that this file is meant to be pushed to version control and we don't want passwords in there.
-The spread of sensitive information like that should more controlled.
+The spread of sensitive information like that should be more controlled.
 Ideally, we'd store them in files that never leave the server where the system is deployed.

 Docker Compose has a feature that works just like that.
 Through [Docker Compose secrets](https://docs.docker.com/compose/use-secrets/), we can create text files outside of the `compose.yaml` and put the database password and connection string in them.
 These files will live only in the server, never uploaded to version control.